tomas7770/lua-doom/docs/lua/luahack.md

 `skill_t getGameSkill()`: Returns the current game skill level.

+`int aproxDistance(int dx, int dy)`: Returns an approximate length of a vector (dx, dy), as done by Doom's original functions.

 ## Types

 Some new types are provided to Lua to manipulate the game environment.